 Money Reality #3: Your Utility Bills Will Likely Increase

-Getting a much larger home than the one you started with, or allowing some really cool upgrades can spell trouble for your monthly utility bills.
-Two examples:
+Getting a much larger home than the one you started with, or allowing some really cool upgrades, can spell trouble for your monthly utility bills.

-- The Byers family’s newly built, 4,000-square-foot, Eugene Oregon home took them from $150/month utility costs all the way to $600/month in utility costs.
+- The Byers family’s newly built, 4,000-square-foot, Oregon home took them from $150/month utility costs all the way to $600/month in utility costs.
+Ouch.

 Money Reality #4: Your Maintenance Costs Will Likely Increase

-Those European-plaza-invoking fountain fixtures and landscapes straight out of museum courtyards don’t maintain themselves.
+Those European-plaza-fountain fixtures and landscapes that look like they popped straight out of a museum courtyard don’t just maintain themselves.

 Money Reality #5: You Might Still have a Mortgage When All is Said and Done

 Let’s say a show comes in and demolishes your old home to rebuild you a brand, spanking-new one, complete with that European-plaza-fountain fixture.